decred/dcrdocs/docs/getting-started/using-the-block-explorer.md

 `SBits`                  | The price of one proof-of-stake ticket.
 `Stake Version`          | The stake version used for voting on the created block.
 `Difficulty`             | The proof-of-work network difficulty.

-For a more advanced description of block headers, see the Dev Docs on [Block Header Specifications](https://devdocs.decred.org/developer-guides/block-header-specifications/).

 ## ![](../img/dcr-icons/Transactions.svg){ .dcr-icon } Transactions